 The accumulation and growth of the Philosopher’s Stone may occur mainly during our stay in physical conditions, i.e., on the Earth, over many lifetimes.
 Later, in the Higher Worlds, a person reaps the consequences, that is, takes the place that corresponds to the “wealth” of their heart.
 Therefore, for all of us it is important to make the right choices in life and not to be deluded by earthly illusions, because our wrong actions can result in the loss of our heavenly treasure.

-Zinovia Dushkova, Ph.D., is an award-winning Russian author and researcher of ancient mysteries.
-Her spiritual quest has taken her to remote Buddhist monasteries and sacred Abodes hidden within mountains and deserts in Tibet, Nepal, Mongolia, and India, where she has studied ancient manuscripts inaccessible to Western researchers.
-Thus, she gained admittance to the secret Book of Dzyan, the stanzas of which were first revealed by Helena Blavatsky, forming the basis of The Secret Doctrine.
-A new excerpt from this mysterious manuscript is published in The Book of Secret Wisdom.
+Zinovia Dushkova, Ph.D., is an award-winning Russian author, poet, philosopher, and historian who has devoted more than 25 years to the acquisition of the secret wisdom underlying all known religions and philosophies.
+Her spiritual quest has taken her to remote Buddhist monasteries and sacred Abodes hidden within mountains and deserts in Tibet, Nepal, Mongolia, and India.
+In 1995, she gained admittance to the secret Book of Dzyan and revealed its new excerpt in The Book of Secret Wisdom.
+Dr. Dushkova’s major work is The Teaching of the Heart series.
+For more information, please visit her website at: www.dushkova.com/en.